reframe-hpc/reframe/running/README.md

 To run the regression checks you should specify the `run` action though the `-r` or `--run` options.
 The listing action takes precedence over the execution one, meaning that if you specify both `-l -r`, only the listing action will be performed.
-The output of a regression run looks like the following:

 ```bash
 reframe --notimestamp -c checks/cuda/cuda_checks.py --prefix . -r
 ```

+The output of the regression run looks like the following:
 ```
 Command line: reframe --notimestamp -c checks/cuda/cuda_checks.py --prefix . -r
 Regression paths